FAIRmat-NFDI/AreaA-data_modeling_and_schemas/README.md

 - - - -

-In the subfolders a dedicated README documents the file set present for each use case.
+In the subfolders, a dedicated README documents the file set for each use case.

 - - - -
 ## The Structured Use Cases: